TosbackCgusBridge-Bot/CGUs-versions/Realclearpolitics/Privacy Policy.md

 *   Investigations

 *   Do Democrats Stand to Gain From Redrawn Pa.
 Maps?
+*   Evangelicals Provide Political Cover for Trump on DACA
+*   McCarthy, Nielsen and Chao Sell "America First" at Davos
 *   White House to Release Immigration Framework
-*   McCarthy, Nielsen and Chao Sell "America First" at Davos
 *   Is Anti-Trump Message Enough to Carry Dems in 2018?
-*   Democrats Split on Deal Ending Shutdown Fight
 *   Presidential Job Approval
 *   Cartoons of the Week